openstack-archive/congress/README.rst

   and Neutron, all on a single machine.
 This is a great way to try out Congress for the first time.

-* Standalone.
-Get Congress running all by itself.
-Congress works well with other OpenStack services but can be deployed without them.
+* Separate install.
+Get Congress running alongside an existing OpenStack deployment.

 4.1 Devstack-install
 --------------------